 Dr. Slane is a member of the American Society of Therapeutic Radiation Oncology.
 He has authored basic and clinical science research manuscripts and presented his work at national meetings.

-Dr. Slane is seeing patients in the Ottawa and Chanute office.
-In his spare time, Dr. Slane enjoys spending time with friends and family, traveling, golfing, and hiking
+Dr. Slane is seeing patients in the Lawrence, Ottawa and Chanute offices.
+In his spare time, Dr. Slane enjoys spending time with friends and family, traveling, golfing, and hiking.